-- Your goal should be to earn as many points as you can. (possible 600 points total) - Homework and quizzes are each scaled to 50 points. - Each of the 3 mid-term exams is worth 100 pts. - Final exam is worth 200 points. - There is a procedure for 'borderline' cases. - Grades are assigned based on the percent scale indicated on the syllabus and on the next page.
+- Your goal should be to earn as many points as you can. (possible 600 points total) - Homework and quizzes are each scaled to 50 points. - Each of the 3 mid-term exams is worth 100 pts. - Final exam is worth 200 points. - Grades are assigned based on the percent scale indicated on the syllabus and on the next page.